Table of Contents

 Also Read: Agricultural Practices

 Rabi crops are known as winter crops.
-They are grown in the month of October or November.
+They are grown in October or November.
 The crops are then harvested in spring.
-These crops require frequent irrigation because these are grown in dry areas.
-Wheat, gram, barley, potato are some of the rabi crops grown in India.
+These crops require frequent irrigation because they are grown in dry areas.
+Wheat, gram, and barley are some of the rabi crops grown in India.

 However, it is of utmost importance for all to know the difference between Rabi and Kharif crops, as the prices of grains and vegetables depend on the yield of these two.
-Let us have a look at a few difference between Rabi and Kharif crop below in a tabular column.
+Let us have a look at a few differences between Rabi and Kharif crops below in a tabular column.

-Following are the important difference between rabi and kharif crops:
+Following are the important differences between Rabi and Kharif crops: